zhaofeng-shu33/hierarchical_clustering_stability/README.md

 Tree Distance Metric: normalized Robinson-Foulds distance

-Compared Method: Classical Hierarhical Clustering with two different metrics, Info-Clustering with a given metric, a third party method supporting data clustering.
+Compared Method: Classical Hierarchical Clustering with two different metrics, Info-Clustering with a given metric, a third party method supporting data clustering.

 ## Steps

 ### The dataset
 `train.csv` and `test.csv`
-are extracted from the datastructure of `dendextend::khan$train` and `dendextend::khan$test` of the package `dendextend`, belonging to R programming language.
+are extracted from the data structure of `dendextend::khan$train` and `dendextend::khan$test` of the package `dendextend`, belonging to R programming language.